Tuition takes place Monday to Thursday from 3.45pm-4.45pm.

-At Maplewell Hall School, we have introduced and developed a variety of intervention strategies to help support students who have qualified for the Pupil Premium.
-We have studied the Sutton Trust Report which is a Teaching and Learning Toolkit which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
+At Maplewell Hall School, we have developed a range of effective intervention strategies to help support all pupils, including a particular focus on pupils eligible for the Pupil Premium.
+These strategies have been developed in line with the Sutton Trust Report which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
 As a result of our research we are committed to providing after-school tuition in English, Maths and Science.

-At Maplewell tuition is aimed at two groups of students:
+At Maplewell, tuition is aimed at two groups of pupils:

-- Those who need a bit of extra support to improve their numeracy and literacy skills
+- Pupils who need extra support to improve their numeracy and literacy skills;

 How is it funded?